 Both the rotating movement of your body and the snapping knee action of your kicking foot are used in the roundhouse kick.
-Like the roundhouse punch., the kick travels in a sideways half-circle movement.
+Like the roundhouse punch, the kick travels sideways in a half-circle movement.
 The ball of your foot is the striking surface for such target as your opponent's face, neck stomach and ribs.
-To practice the kick you can use either foot:
+To practice the kick, you can use either foot:

 - 1Start from the natural stance or the right forward stance.

 - 2Bring up your bent right leg sideways.At the same time, start to move your right arm to your rear.